srmainwaring/gz-python/README.md

 ---

-`src/publisher.cc` and `src/subscriber.cc` is a version of the [`ign-transport` messages tutorial example](https://ignitionrobotics.org/api/transport/11.0/messages.html).
+`src/publisher.cc` and `src/subscriber.cc` are copies of the [`ign-transport` messages tutorial example](https://ignitionrobotics.org/api/transport/11.0/messages.html).

 From terminal 1: